 We monitor and track the aerobic fitness levels of our children through regular activities such as the Bleep Test (to assess multi-stage fitness).
 We continue to encourage our families to walk to school each day and we are committed to walking as much as possible – for example, we utilise the great resource of Hampstead Heath as much as possible for class sporting activities.

 Camden Sports Association offers many competitive activites which we regularly participate in throughout the school year.
 We enter teams into cricket, rounders, tag rugby, Y3/4 football and both the Yr3/4 and Yr5/6 Camden Schools girls and boys’ football tournaments.
 We annually enter the swimming gala, cross country, indoor athletics and athletics events.
-In 2015-16 academic year we won the rounders, cross country and Girl’s Y5/6 football; came second in swimming and cricket; and came third in the indoor athletics and Boys’ Y5/6 football.
+In the past two academic years we won the rounders, cross country and Girl’s Y5/6 football; came second in swimming and cricket; and came third in the indoor athletics and Boys’ Y5/6 football.
+At the present time with COVID-19, sporting events across schools is paused.
+We look forward to these starting as soon as it is safe to do so.

 In terms of annual events we hold two wonderful Sports Day – one for children in the EYFS held on the school premises and the other for children in Years 1 to 6 which we hold on Hampstead Heath.